dl-solarity/hardhat-zkit/README.md

 Afterward, copy the provided script to the `test` directory and run the tests via `npx hardhat test`.
 You will see that all the tests are passing!

+> [!TIP]
-> Check out the [Medium blog post](https://medium.com/@Arvolear/introducing-hardhat-zkit-how-did-you-even-use-circom-before-a7b463a5575b) to learn more.
+> Check out the [Medium blog post](https://medium.com/@Arvolear/introducing-hardhat-zkit-how-did-you-even-use-circom-before-a7b463a5575b) and [Solarity circom-lib](https://github.com/dl-solarity/circom-lib) to learn more.

 ### API reference